sr2echa/sr2echa/README.md

 ![](./assets/wave.svg)
 # Hi there!
 It's me Sreecharan
-I'm a part-time gamer, computer enthusiast and a designer, who stretches the capibilities by engineering programable systems and to create stunning user experiences.
+I'm a part-time gamer, computer enthusiast and a designer, who stretches the capabilities by engineering programable systems and to create stunning user experiences.

 **🛠️ Currently Working on :** <br>